video

 Food waste costs the UAE an estimated 3.5 billion dollars (3.1 billion Euros) per year according to the Ministry of Climate Change and Environment.
 Khalid Al-Huraimal, the CEO of Emirati environmental-management company Bee’ah, said up to 38% of food is wasted in the UAE, and this figure rises to 60% during Ramadan.
 During Ramadan demand for meat increases by almost 50%, alongside other items like vegetables, fruits, and dairy products.

-What are the solutions to food waste for the UAE?
+What are the solutions to food waste in UAE?

 Ne’ma awareness campaigns